-USB 3.0 promises to become a dominant computer peripheral bus standard, just as USB 2.0 is today.
-Its signaling speed of 5 Gb/s is more than a magnitude faster than USB 2.0, and thus, signal integrity challenges cause a higher bar to be set for testing SuperSpeed USB devices over the previous generation.
+USB 3.1 promises to become a dominant computer peripheral bus standard, just as USB 2.0 has been for some time.
+Its signaling speed of 10 Gb/s is more than a magnitude faster than USB 2.0, and thus, signal integrity challenges cause a higher bar to be set for testing SuperSpeedPlus USB devices over the previous generation.
 For receiver testing, the test regimen is wholly based on Jitter Tolerance using a calibrated stressed eye input.

-In this application note, all aspects of USB 3.0 receiver testing have been covered, including stressed eye calibration and jitter tolerance testing with measured device margin.
+In this application note, all aspects of USB 3.1 receiver testing have been covered, including stressed eye calibration and jitter tolerance testing with measured device margin.
 An MOI demonstrating receiver testing using the BERTScope Family of Products is available on www.tektronix.com/usb.
-In this MOI, you'll see how the USB 3.0 Automation Software coordinates the operation of the following equipment to lead you through the receiver set-up and test process, including loopback initiation with a simple button click.
+In this MOI, you'll see how the USB 3.1 Automation Software coordinates the operation of the following equipment to lead you through the receiver set-up and test process, including loopback initiation with a simple button click.